 Please talk to your photographer in advance about being sure to capture plenty of both landscape and portrait images.
 Photographers tend to shoot more portrait (vertical) shots which is great for the mobile version of your website.
 But vertical photos do not translate well on the computer version of your website, as the screen is much wider.
 Trust me – you’ll want to have plenty of landscape photos to choose from, so be sure to tell your photographer this!

-After you’ve completed all of the steps above, it’s finally time to execute the photoshoot!
+After you’ve completed all of the steps above, it’s finally time to see your salon photoshoot ideas come to life in the photoshoot!
 Make sure you have everything ready and in place before the day of the shoot so that everything goes smoothly.
 This can be a stressful day, so make it special by hiring your makeup to be done, cranking your favorite playlist, ordering your favorite lunch, and scheduling a massage once the day’s over.

 On the morning of the shoot, make sure to arrive early, clean and set up your salon according to the plan you made.
 If you’re doing a stylist shoot, make sure each station is set up with all of the products and tools you need.
 If you’re doing a model shoot, make sure your model is comfortable and has everything she needs.